renancavalieri/pollus-pixie/README.md

  - Bring SQLite and PostgreSQL back, with proper Isolation Levels methods.

 **Why a fork?**

 Because I needed these features and had no time to propose it to the originals developers.
 Also it could break a lot of projects that are currently using pecee/pixie (4.x.x).
 I can collaborate with the original project and help implement these new features (if the author wants) on a next major release.

+** I do not intend to keep this library for long, since all of these features could be implemented on pecee / pixie in near future **

 ## New features example